pydanny/pydanny-event-notes/KiwiPycon2011/django_for_n00bs.rst

 Frameworks vs CMS's
 ====================

+Frameworks:

 * Frameworks take longer to set up
 * Frameworks are for specific applications
 * Frameworks only do what you plan them to do
 * Few wasted features

+CMS:

+* Take less time to set up
+* Broad in design
+* Does everything
+* Lots of wasted features

+.. note:: Did you know that Django was extraced from the Ellington CMS?
+So the next time someone tells you that Django isn't suited for CMS work, show them https://www.django-cms.org and tell them that http://nasa.science.gov is powered by Django (used to be Plone but we rescued it).

 Django backstory
 ====================